cdf1982/cdf1982.github.io/glancecam.md

 		</div>
 		<div class="content">
 			<div class="inner">
-				<p>GlanceCam is a bit nerdy, but very useful if you want to take full advantage of cheap webcams and maybe combine them to the automation capabilities of the Internet of Things (IoT); it works on your LAN or via Internet (please see the requirements below) and, while it's not the most "works out-of-the-box" home or business automation solution to configure, it's very flexible and brand-agnostic.<br><br>In order to take advantage of GlanceCam you'll need third party hardware (one or more webcams, optionally IoT enabled devices) and a little knowledge about your network and cameras; please, check the requirements below, or <a href="mailto:support@cdf1982.com">get in touch</a> before purchasing.<br><br><b>Please be advised that GlanceCam is designed for realtime playback and does not support DVRs/NVRs, proprietary cloud services, recording (nor playing back previous recordings), PTZ cameras and motion detection/notifications</b>.<br><br>Finally, with many sketchy camera apps out there, <b>it is important that you know that GlanceCam is 100% respectful of your data</b>; you can find more about it in its <a href="{{ site.baseurl }}/privacy/glancecam_privacy_policy.html">Privacy Policy</a>.
+				<p>GlanceCam is a bit nerdy, but very useful if you want to take full advantage of cheap webcams and maybe combine them to the automation capabilities of the Internet of Things (IoT); it works on your LAN or via Internet (please see the requirements below) and, while it's not the most "works out-of-the-box" home or business automation solution to configure, it's very flexible and brand-agnostic.<br><br>In order to take advantage of GlanceCam you'll need third party hardware (one or more webcams, optionally IoT enabled devices) and a little knowledge about your network and cameras; please, check the requirements below, or <a href="mailto:support@cdf1982.com">get in touch</a> before purchasing.<br><br><b>Please be advised that GlanceCam in designed for realtime playback and does not support DVRs/NVRs, proprietary cloud services, recording (nor playing back previous recordings), motion detection/notifications and PTZ control</b>.<br><br>Finally, with many sketchy camera apps out there, <b>it is important that you know that GlanceCam is 100% respectful of your data</b>; you can find more about it in its <a href="{{ site.baseurl }}/privacy/glancecam_privacy_policy.html">Privacy Policy</a>.
 				</p>
 			</div>
 		</div>